alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-12-23-entering-jannah-is-by-bounty-of-allah.md

 ---
+hijri: Jumada Al-Awwal 8, 1442 AH
+lang: en
 layout: post
-publisher: alsalafiyyah@icloud.com
-title: "Entering Jannah is by the bounty of Allah, not by good deeds"
-hijri: "Jumada Al-Awwal 8, 1442 AH"
-source: "Fatawa Al-Lajnah Al-Da'imah no. 1353-2"
-lang: en
-category: [afterlife]
-note: true
+mass_edited: true
-summary: "Jannah cannot be the corresponding reward for one's good deeds.
-In other words, deeds, however great they may be, are not enough a price for entering Jannah.
-Rather, doing good deeds should be accompanied by Allah's forgiveness and mercy in order to qualify for entering Jannah."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah no. 1353-2
+summary: Jannah cannot be the corresponding reward for one's good deeds.
+In other words, deeds, however great they may be, are not enough a price for entering Jannah.
+  Rather, doing good deeds should be accompanied by Allah's forgiveness and mercy in order to qualify for entering Jannah.
+title: Entering Jannah is by the bounty of Allah, not by good deeds
 ---

 Question: